Back to index

 2.3.
 Sample coverage

-What index to chose based on the sample coverage, i.e. how many species does each plot cover??
+What index to chose based on the sample coverage (see Lecture 3 Slide 40), i.e. how many species does each plot cover??

 # Total sp number